GenomicsAotearoa/hts_workshop_mpi/docs/level2/14_nesi_environment.md

 One major benefit of working with the module system is that it allows us to avoid conflicts between tools which were written in different programming environments.
 When we write software, it is very rare to write the entire program from scratch.
 There are a wealth of publicly available resources which can be used when developing a tool which saves the developer from writing every single line of code they need to achieve their intent.
 This saves time and leads to more stable and robust code but can be a problem if we are trying to use tools with incompatible dependencies.

-An example of this issue can be found with the popular `python` scripting language.
-When the language was updated from version `2.7` to version `3.0` in 2006, there were fundamental changes to how the language was used so that code written in version `2.7` could not run in version `3.0+`.
-In order to save the global `python` community from having to rebuild all their work, version `2.7` was maintained and updated in parallel to the newer releases of `3.0+`.

-Unfortunately, because people didn't *need* to swap to the newer version, a situation arose in which even in 2019 tools were still being developed in the older version and users needed to implement complicated work arounds to run both `python2.7` and `python3` code in parallel as pipelines often consisted of a mixture of tools written in both versions.

 For a common example of clashing dependencies, we can try to load the `BLAST/2.6.0-gimkl-2017a` and `SAMtools/1.8-gimkl-2018b` modules in the same NeSI session.

 !!! terminal "code"